RafaelTeran/bachelor-thesis-haskell/README.md

 - A **Naive Bayes Classifier** to identify the language of a given text.
 - A **PCA-based Recommender System** to suggest related Wikipedia articles.

+The database mentioned is an external relational SQLite database, stored as a standalone file.
+Each record consists of an article's language, title, and introduction text, all extracted from randomly chosen Wikipedia articles.

 The complete version of my thesis, written in Spanish and included in this repository, provides an in-depth introduction to the mathematical theory underlying these methods, along with a detailed explanation of the development process for the scripts.

 This thesis represents a strong foundation for further studies in Data Analysis, where I aim to deepen my knowledge and establish myself as a renowned professional in the field.